 Most of the solar equipment you install will include warranties that vary by manufacturer.
 For example, solar panels come with power performance guarantees and product warranties that commonly last 10 years and often much longer.
 Inverter warranties usually last at least 5 years.
 Lithium-ion solar battery warranties typically last around 10 years.
 Likewise, racking systems often have warranties ranging from 10 to 25 years.

-Essential Skills for Becoming a Solar Installer
+Essential Skills to Become a Solar Installer

 There are some skills that are critical for installing solar panels.
 If possible, you may be able to work with a team and then you only need to master some of them.